Revisit Systematic Generalization via Meaningful Learning: Semantic Links

-\textbf{Synonym} stands for a word, morpheme, or phrase that shares exactly or nearly the same semantics with another one.
+\textbf{Lexical Variant} refers to an alternative expression form for the same concept, where the various forms may derive from foreign languages, abbreviations, and even mistakes.
+A basic assumption is that all languages change over time due to non-linguistic factors.
+Since the rise of sociolinguistics in the 1960s, studies on linguistic variability, a characteristic of language, are central to the language use and motivations for speakers to vary the pronunciation, word choice, or morphology of existing concepts \citep{labov1963social}.
+Taking ``\textit{United States of America}'' as an example, people have generally accepted the semantic connections among its lexical variants in history, including ``\textit{America}'' and ``\textit{United States}'', as well as the initialisms ``\textit{U.S.}'' and ``\textit{U.S.A}''.
+Many efforts have been devoted on lexical variants representation \citep{nguyen-grieve-2020-word}, detection \citep{barteld-2017-detecting}, normalization \citep{baldwin-etal-2015-shared} to keep machines up with the trend of the times. \\ \textbf{Co-hyponym} is a linguistic term to designate a semantic relation between two group members belonging to the same broader class, where each member is a hyponym, also called subtype or subordinate, and the class is a hypernym \citep{lyons1995linguistic}.
+The ``is-a'' hypernymy relation between a generic hypernym and its specific hyponyms builds semantic connections among co-hyponyms.
+An example of such a hierarchical structure can be ``\textit{Mississippi}'' and ``\textit{California}'' in the domain of ``\textit{state}''.
+Specifically, ``\textit{Mississippi}'' and ``\textit{California}'' are two hyponyms, and ``\textit{state}'' is a hypernym.
+Thus, ``\textit{Mississippi}'' and ``\textit{California}'' are semantically connected to be co-hyponyms for each other.
+Harvesting hypernymy relations \citep{wang2020birre} plays an essential role for downstream knowledge graph construction \citep{9416312}, out-vocabulary generalization \citep{Dash_Chowdhury_Gliozzo_Mihindukulasooriya_Fauceglia_2020}, and taxonomy expansion \citep{yu2020steam}. \\ \textbf{Synonym} stands for a word, morpheme, or phrase that shares exactly or nearly the same semantics with another one.
 Many tend to assume synonyms are utterances that occur in most contexts in common, so they are semantically closely related enough to be synonyms for each other \citep{10.1145/365628.365657,harris1954distributional}.
 The existence of the association to contexts is a basic assumption supporting the advance of recent masked language modeling \citep{devlin-etal-2019-bert}.
 Given that, one of the definitions of a synonymous relation is a semantic link between two expressions if substitution of one for the other never hurts the true value of the context \citep{stanojevic2009cognitive}.
-For instance, the substitution of ``\textit{heavily populated}'' for ``\textit{populous}'' will seldom alter the truth of the sentence in Figure \ref{fig:sl}.
+For instance, the substitution of ``\textit{heavily populated}'' for ``\textit{populous}'' will seldom alter the truth of the sentence in Figure \ref{figure:ml}.
 Such semantic similarity can be observed in continuous vector space from a trained representation as well \citep{DBLP:journals/corr/abs-1301-3781}.
 Synonym discovery \citep{yu2020synet} has been a fundamental job to construct knowledge base and thus benefits substantial researches.